UX Writer vs Copywriter: What’s the ACTUAL Difference?

 UX stands for User Experience.
 As UX design enhances the user experience, so does the UX writing.

 Consider this real-life scenario to understand the difference between UX writing and copywriting.
-According to a study of a google search on hotel rooms, it was found that people felt a sensation of commitment with a copy that says “Book a Room” while it was just to check the availability of space.
-A huge difference was spotted when the copy was replaced with “Check Availability” instead of “Book a Room”.
+According to a study of a Google search on hotel rooms, it was found that people felt a sensation of commitment with a copy that says “Book a Room” while it was just to check the availability of space.
+A considerable difference was spotted when the copy was replaced with “Check Availability” instead of “Book a Room”.

 This practice is the power of good UX writing in comparison to simple copywriting.
 This minor change increased traffic and engagement by 17%.